 If you are into your sport or exercise, it’s not likely that you are going to be discouraged by a bit of hot weather.
 In fact, triathlons, half and full marathons and fun runs take place in spring and summer and participation levels are high.
 But the heats a factor and if you can manage the heat and how it affects your body’s core temperature then you will have a competitive advantage.
 And if it’s about the fun and not the competition, then you’ll no doubt have more fun if you have more energy.

-Cryotherapy as a pre-cooling technique increases the body’s heat storage capacity.
-In other words if the body’s core temperature is reduced as significantly as it is through cryotherapy then it will take longer for the body to heat up again.
-Cryo also improves motion, flexibility and mental and physical agility.
+Cryotherapy as a pre-cooling technique that can increase the body’s heat storage capacity.
+In other words if the body’s core temperature is reduced as significantly as it is through cryotherapy then it can take longer for the body to heat up again.
+Cryo can also improve motion, flexibility and mental and physical agility.

-Post cooling, cryotherapy uses the natural benefits of extremely cold temperatures to increase the flow of oxygenated blood to internal organs, muscles and blood vessels.
+Post cooling, cryotherapy uses the natural benefits of extremely cold temperatures which can increase the flow of oxygenated blood to internal organs, muscles and blood vessels.

-The flow of oxygen rich blood to the muscles decreases inflammation and accelerates healing.
-Professional and amateur athletes and sporting teams recognise the benefits of Cryo for injury, muscle and joint recovery and to repair soft tissue damage.
+The flow of oxygen rich blood to the muscles can decrease inflammation and accelerate healing.
+Professional and amateur athletes and sporting teams recognise the benefits of Cryo which can assist with injury, muscle and joint recovery and to repair soft tissue damage.